-Now that his “Xq28 theory” of gay DNA is looking less and less likely to be replicated, Hamer has switched gears and now claims to have discovered a “God gene.”
+Following his “Xq28 theory” of gay DNA, Hamer has switched gears and now claims to have discovered a “God gene.”

 Having recently read a completely uncritical profile of Dean Hamer and his new book on the alleged “God gene,” I have been thinking a lot about how fringe scientists are able to manipulate the media and get publicity by making especially dramatic claims.
 I have also been watching how skillfully the evolutionary psychology crowd manipulates peer-review (as in other evolutionary psychology peers) to get in the mainstream press.
 Their conclusions typically bolster what laypeople already believe to be true or claim something that has not been independently verified.

 Columbia Journalism Review has just published an interesting piece on the ways journalists can end up giving disproportionate coverage to fringe scientific views in the name of newsworthiness or balance.
 They take three examples: